Lydia Dotto

 Lydia Dotto (1949–2022) was a Canadian science journalist and author, a wildlife photographer, and an educator on science communication.
+Dotto's best known book is Storm Warning, a 1999 non-fiction work on climate change and its predicted effects.
+Dotto worked as an arctic diver and trained in zero gravity flight prior to her writing career.

 Career

 Dotto was a journalist with the Edmonton Journal in 1969 and with the Toronto Star between 1970 and 1971.
 She graduated with an Honours degree from Carleton University School of Journalism in 1971.
 Her articles were published in The Globe and Mail, Canadian Business and en Route among others.

-Dotto was staff science writer for The Globe and Mail from 1972-1978.
+Dotto was staff science writer for The Globe and Mail from 1972–1978.
 Her writing on nuclear terrorism, high-energy physics, global warming and other topics earned awards from the Canadian Science Writers' Association.
 She completed two dives under the Arctic ice for an article on cold-water diving.
 She covered space missions including Skylab, Apollo, the Space Shuttle and the International Space Station.
 She was the first female member of the press corps permitted aboard the USS Ticonderoga aircraft carrier to cover the splashdown of Skylab 4 astronauts.

 Dotto's association with NASA and the Canadian Space Agency continued even after leaving The Globe and Mail, in part through her rapport with astronauts Chris Hadfield and Marc Garneau.
 She held interviews with Canadian astronauts and participated in a zero-gravity training flight at the Johnson Space Centre.
 Through her skills and sources, Dotto published books and articles on space and the environment to become a leading freelance science writer and environmental journalist (see Bibliography).

-Dotto was President of the Canadian Science Writers' Association from 1979-1980 and executive editor of Canadian Science News Service from 1982-1992.
+Dotto was President of the Canadian Science Writers' Association from 1979–1980 and executive editor of Canadian Science News Service from 1982–1992.
 For her accomplishments, she was awarded the Sandford Fleming Medal for science communication by the Royal Canadian Institute in 1983.
 She was chosen to give a talk on "Planet Earth as a Life Support System" for the 1990 Royal Astronomical Society of Canada General Assembly.

 The year she turned 65, Dotto shifted her focus to wildlife photography.
 Wildlife magazines published her pictures from Canada, Costa Rica, Tanzania and elsewhere.
 Starting in 2005, Dotto taught environmental communication at Trent University close to her home in Peterborough, Ontario and led science writing and communication workshops.